-Aaron Swick enters his tenth season as the head coach of the Willamette baseball team in the spring of 2018.
-He has guided the Bearcats to an overall record of 184-171-1.
+Aaron Swick enters his twelfth season as the head coach of the Willamette baseball team in the spring of 2019.
+He has guided the Bearcats to an overall record of 234-201-1.
+In 2018, the Bearcats won a program record 31 games, won the NWC Tournament, and finished runner-up in the NCAA Division III West Region.
+Swick was chosen NCAA Division III West Region coach of the year.
 In 2017 the Bearcats finished 28-14 and 18-6 in NWC play.
 They lost in the NWC Tournament Championship game.

 Swick, who served as the Willamette pitching coach and baseball recruiting coordinator in 2006 and 2007, became head coach in September of 2008.
-Swick, in his 12th season overall, has coached three All-Americans, four All-Region, 13 First Team All-NWC and one NWC Player of the Year.
+Swick, in his 12th season overall, has coached three All-Americans, seven All-Region, 16 First Team All-NWC and one NWC Player of the Year.

 Kyle Stalker was Third Team All-America at first base twice (AFCA ‘08, D3baseball.com ‘09) and belted 51 homers in his career.
 In 2011, outfielder T.C.
 Lee was named Second Team All-America after achieving a .417 batting average with 12 home runs, 15 doubles, and 44 RBIs.